yangshun/fate/README.md

 Objects are identified by their ID and a type name (`__typename`, e.g. `Post`, `User`), and stored by `__typename:id` (e.g. "Post:123") in the client cache. fate keeps list orderings under stable keys derived from the backend procedure and args.
 Relations are stored as IDs and returned to components as ViewRef tokens.

-fate's type definitions might feel verbose at first glance.
+fate's type definitions might seem verbose at first glance.
 However, with fate's minimal API surface, AI tools can easily generate this code for you.
 For example, fate has a minimal CLI that generates types for the client, but you can also let your LLM write it by hand if you prefer.

 ### Data Views

 Since clients can send arbitrary selection objects to the server, we need to implement a way to translate these selection objects into database queries without exposing raw database queries and private data to the client.
 On the client, we define views to select fields on each type.
 We can do the same on the server using fate data views and the `dataView` function from `@nkzw/fate/server`.

 Create a `views.ts` file next to your root tRPC router that exports the data views for each type.
 Here is how you can define a `User` data view for Prisma's `User` model: